mathworks/Climate-IAM-Explorer/README.md

 ### Plotting Data

 A stack of IIASATimeseries objects can be plot in two main ways: line and bar plots.
-All plotting functions have two outputs: the array of graphics objects, and the legened.
+All plotting functions have two outputs: the array of graphics objects, and the legend.

 #### Line Plots

 The data in the object can be plotted as a set of line plots.
-The plot funciton accepts the exact same options as the standard plot function in MATLAB.
+The plot function accepts the exact same options as the standard plot function in MATLAB.
 For example:

     figure;
     ts(1:2).plot('LineWidth',2);